Michelangelo Canale

 Michelangelo Canale (born November 17, 1967) is an American dancer, teacher, choreographer and artistic director of ballet.

 Early life

 Canale was born in New Orleans, Louisiana.
-He graduated from Chaparral High School in Las Vegas, Nevada.
-He started his dance training at the University of Nevada, Las Vegas, after graduating early from high school.
+He later moved to Las Vegas, Nevada, where he graduated early from Chaparral High School.
+He began his formal dance training at the University of Nevada, Las Vegas, after graduating early from high school.